-I first learned about this app four years ago while attending the SATW conference in Barbados and a big storm was brewing nearby.
-It was there that a colleague from Miami told me about the Max Tracker hurricane app.
-The app is free on both Android and iOS.
+Hurricane season starts on June 1st in the Northern Hemisphere so it’s always prudent to make sure you’re prepared.
+One app that is an essential resource is the Max Tracker hurricane app.
+I first learned about it five years ago while attending the SATW conference in Barbados and a big storm was brewing nearby.
+It was there that a colleague from Miami told me about it and said, everyone in Florida has it on their phone.
+The best part is Max Tracker is free on both Android and iOS.

 It’s super easy to use.
 You’ll see seven tiles when you open the app, with the largest at the top showing the most imminent storm threat.
 The others are “Tropics Watch,” “Local Radar,” “Watches & Warnings,” “Storm Tracker,” “Plan & Prepare,” and “Live Updates.”
 It provides all the information you need in one place to help keep you and your family informed and safe and to help travelers adjust their plans if necessary.

-Twitter is an invaluable resource and can help keep you informed about developing stories in real-time.
-If you’re tracking this or any other hurricane, be sure to follow these two accounts on Twitter:
+X, although not as essential as it once was, it’s still an invaluable resource during emergencies.
+X can help keep you informed about developing stories in real-time.
+If you’re tracking a hurricane, be sure to follow these two accounts on X:

 1. Art Fluter|